GoogleCloudPlatform/python-docs-samples/dataflow/gemma-flex-template/README.md

 ```

 ## Build the Flex Template
 Run the following code from the directory to build the Dataflow flex template.

-Replace `$TEMPLATE_FILE` with a GCS path written as a `.json` file.
-Set `SDK_CONTAINER_IMAGE` to the name Docker image created earlier and `$PROJECT` is the GCP project you created earlier.
+- Replace `$TEMPLATE_FILE` with a Google Cloud Storage path written as a JSON file.
+- Set `SDK_CONTAINER_IMAGE` to the name of the Docker image created previously.
+- `$PROJECT` is the Google Cloud project that you created previously.

 ```sh
 gcloud dataflow flex-template build $TEMPLATE_FILE \